U.S. National Library of Medicine

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-The most common symptoms of ulcerative colitis are abdominal pain and cramping and frequent diarrhea, often with blood, pus, or mucus in the stool.
-Other signs and symptoms include nausea, loss of appetite, fatigue, and fevers.
+The most common symptoms of ulcerative colitis are cramping abdominal pain and frequent diarrhea, often with blood, pus, or mucus in the stool.
+Other signs and symptoms include nausea, loss of appetite, bowel urgency, fatigue, and fevers.
 Chronic bleeding from the inflamed and ulcerated intestinal tissue can cause a shortage of red blood cells (anemia) in some affected individuals.
 People with this disorder have difficulty absorbing enough fluids and nutrients from their diet and often experience weight loss.
 Affected children usually grow more slowly than normal.
 Less commonly, ulcerative colitis causes problems with the skin, joints, eyes, kidneys, or liver, which are most likely due to abnormal inflammation.